Northwest Conifers

 Needles: Scaled, in opposite pairs

-Cones: Small blue berry
+Cones: Small blue berries

 Bark: Brown with shredded scales